top of page

 Skills and Drills to Rebuild Visual Strength

-2. Near–Far Shifts – Alternate focus between a nearby object (like your thumb) and something far away.
+2. Near–Far Shifts – Alternate your focus between a nearby object (like your thumb) and something far away.
 This builds adaptability and reduces strain.

 3. Panoramic Reset – Step outside, soften your gaze, and take in the full horizon.
-This widens peripheral vision and lowers stress.
+This widens your peripheral vision and lowers stress.

-4. Head + Eye Coordination – Slowly move your head side to side while keeping eyes fixed on a target.
+4. Head + Eye Coordination – Slowly move your head side to side while keeping your eyes fixed on a target.
 This improves balance and brain–body integration.

 5. Blink Breaks – Every 20 minutes of screen time, look away, blink naturally, and refocus.
 This prevents dryness and restores clarity.